IIIF/website/source/index.md

 <!-- [could show a big array of logos?
 Join this cool crowd?] \
 [Caption - this wall of logos is also made using IIIF Viewer, link to the Orgs/Members] -->

-### Easy comparison options: **Mirador**
+### Compare images with **Mirador**
-_IIIF unites resources across collections for display and study.
-Here, maps from the collections of Stanford University, Kyoto University, and the National Archives of Japan are brought together in the Mirador viewer.
-Users may zoom and pan around each map, and can add additional images from other collections for comparison.
-For more, see [Project Mirador](https://projectmirador.org/)._
+_IIIF can unite materials from one or many collections, allowing users to zoom, pan, and add additional images for comparison.
+Here, maps from the collections of Stanford University, Kyoto University, and the National Archives of Japan are shown in the Mirador viewer.
+Learn more at [Project Mirador](https://projectmirador.org/)._

 {%- include mirador.html manifest_1="https://purl.stanford.edu/hs631zg4177/iiif/manifest" manifest_3="https://rmda.kulib.kyoto-u.ac.jp/iiif/metadata_manifest/RB00020027/manifest.json" manifest_2="https://api.cultural.jp/na/iiif/M1000000000000000475/manifest" -%}